jeelabs/el-client/README.md

 Currently two examples are provided that are known to work and that come with HEX files ready to load into an Atmega 328 based arduino:
 - A REST example that fetches the current time from a server on the internet and prints it.
-  This example is in `./ELClient/examples/rest`
+  This example is in `./ELClient/examples/rest`.
 - An MQTT example that publishes messages to an MQTT server and subscribes so it receives and prints its own messages.
+This example is in `./ELClient/examples/mqtt`.

 The "thingspeak" and "demo" examples are currently not maintained and therefore won't work as-is.